 Forms of dried eggs

-Dried eggs are sold by all the major food storage companies, including my long-time sponsor, Augason Farms, as well as companies that sell packaged meals convenient for camping, hiking, hunting, and the like.
+Dried eggs are sold by all the major food storage companies that sell packaged meals convenient for camping, hiking, hunting, and the like.
 One such company is Mountain House.

 You’ll find dried whole eggs, dried egg whites, and different versions of scrambled eggs.
 In my research, dried scrambled eggs were the only dried egg product that contained numerous additives, such as bacon, ham, or dehydrated peppers.
 Some brands also contained preservatives, flavorings, and artificial coloring.

 Dried scrambled eggs will produce something that looks and tastes like scrambled eggs, with a scrambled egg consistency, and they’re very handy for quick, tasty meals.
 Check out the ingredients on different brands, though, to make sure nothing has been added to the eggs that might cause an allergic reaction to someone in the family.